Skip to main content

 Bike and Micro-Mobility Safety & Access

-Add a buffered bike lane in each direction for the entire length of the corridor.
-This approach improves safety for cyclists and micro-mobility device riders by providing a dedicated space for them to ride that is separated from motor vehicle traffic with a painted buffer.
+Add two-way, street level buffered bike lanes with bollard protection.
+This approach improves safety for cyclists and micro-mobility device riders by providing a dedicated space for them to ride that is separated from motor vehicle traffic with a painted buffer and bollards.

 Public Transportation Improvements